jesperancinha/staco-app/README.md

 - [Stamps and Coins Demo](./stamps-and-coins-demo) - Module used to create Demo data.
 It sends Coin and Stamps images and it can generate the initial data
-- [Stamps and Coins Common](./stamps-and-coins-common) - Contains common libraries, namely, Data Transfer Objects, Domain model and Parameter Store Property Provider
+- [Stamps and Coins Common](./stamps-and-coins-common) - Contains common libraries, namely, Data Transfer Objects, Domain model
+- [Stamps and Coins Common Cloud](./stamps-and-coins-common-cloud) - Contains common libraries for the cloud projects.
 - [Stamps and Coins Batch](./stamps-and-coins-batch) - Spring batch Quartz based Jobs.
 They dump the data from PostgreSQL to a file and ship it to S3.
 Another Job retrieves the data, unpacks it and sends it to DynamoDB.
 - [Stamps and Coins Service](./stamps-and-coins-service) - This is our starting point.
 It contains a Reactive